 So we have come full circle, developmental history having brought us back to Mexico and the southern United States.
 Perhaps the Chihuahua's ancestors, transported on Chinese trading vessels, originated in the Egyptian desert and were related to fennec zerda, the little “dog” that is so unusual it has its own species classification.

-Wherever he came from, the smallest domestic dog thrived in northern Mexico and the southern United States.
+Wherever he came from, the smallest domestic dog thrived in northern Mexico and what was to become the American Southwest.

 Chihuahua Spirit Dog

 The many dialects of the First Americans afford little in the way of written descriptions.
 Native Americans trace creation and history though the spoken record, relying on The Story Teller to pass the past from one generation to the next.
 One story clearly relates to the Chihuahua.

 It was believed that not only could the little dog be a companion in this world but that the sins of the master were transferred to the dog so his human could gain safe passage to the other world.

 Writing of the little dog’s spiritual assistance, Fray Bernardino de Sahugun said the deceased were burnt, encircled by clothing and belongings but "he who had nothing went bare and thus suffered greatly."
 So it was that the little yellow dog "... bore the dead one across the place of the nine rivers in the land of the dead.”
 Knowing the utter and complete devotion of the Chihuahua, that is believable.